 There is a large Native Hawaiian population here, mainly due to the Hawaiian Homelands property that takes up a part of the area.
 Their presence, and their desires, is a big reason that this oceanside community has kept its throwback charm.

 The shopping here falls right in line.
 Small shops and eateries are scattered around, mostly local family businesses that the Waimanalo residents prefer to use.
 The owners and staff are all rooted in the community and part of the daily life.
 Even the main grocery store is a place called Shima's Supermarket.
 No Safeway or Whole Foods could ever fit in here.

 You will need to drive on a regular basis, whether to one of the larger Windward Oahu towns or even Honolulu for your job or to do more substantial shopping.
 It's just part of living in a place like this one.

 The beauty that permeates this side of Paradise could only come about in a place protected from the sometimes too heavy hand of Man.
 Nature spreads and grows in this place, only occasionally pruned back when absolutely necessary.
 Everyone needs to experience a place like this at least once in their lifetime.
 The lucky ones will move here and experience it every day.

-1 of the house has ocean views and 7 have mountain views.
+2 of the houses have ocean views and 9 have mountain views.